Royalflamejlh/craig-engine/README.md

 - Transposition

 ## Installation
 The engine should work both on UNIX and Windows systems.
-The project is built by running make release in the base directory, and it should produce executables for all platforms.
+The project is built by running make release in the src directory, and it should produce executables for all platforms.

 ## Acknowledgements
 Shout out to the [Chess Programming WIKI](https://chessprogramming.org/)